davidmalcolm/texi2rst/output/_build/html/_sources/disappointments-and-misunderstandings.txt

 Disappointments and Misunderstandings
 *************************************

-These problems are perhaps regrettable, but we dont know any practical way around them.
+These problems are perhaps regrettable, but we don't know any practical way around them.

-* Certain local variables arent recognized by debuggers when you compile with optimization.
+* Certain local variables aren't recognized by debuggers when you compile with optimization.

   This occurs because sometimes GCC optimizes the variable out of existence.
-There is no way to tell the debugger how to compute the value such a variable would have had, and it is not clear that would be desirable anyway.
+There is no way to tell the debugger how to compute the value such a variable 'would have had', and it is not clear that would be desirable anyway.
 So GCC simply does not mention the eliminated variable when it writes debugging information.